Marmelodov/PromptCrafter-API/docs/tutorials/update-prompt.md

 # Tutorial: Update a prompt

-This tutorial walks you through how to update an existing prompt.
-This method allows you to modify specific fields of a prompt—its `title`, `content`, `model`, or `tags`—without rewriting the entire resource.
+Update an existing prompt by sending a `PATCH /prompts/{promptId}` request.
+This method allows you to modify specific fields of a prompt—like its `title`, `content`, `model`, or `tags`—without rewriting the entire resource.
 Updating prompts as your needs change helps maintain a clean, effective prompt library.

-- **Edit the prompt text to enhance clarity or accuracy:** Adjust the `content` field after testing to make instructions clearer or more effective.
+- **Refine prompt instructions:** Adjust the `content` field after testing to improve the model's output.
-- **Switch to a new model:** Change the `model` field to use the latest AI model and get better performance.
+- **Upgrade the model:** Switch the `model` field to take advantage of the latest AI technology.
-- **Reorganize your library:** Modify a prompt’s tags as its purpose evolves (e.g., from `draft` to `production-ready`).
+- **Reorganize your library:** Change a prompt’s `tags` to reflect its current use case (e.g., from `draft` to `production-ready`).

 This tutorial takes about ten minutes to complete.